Taft family: Mayor Henry Chapin: an Uxbridge "Taft" story

 In 1864, Judge Henry Chapin, a three-term Worcester Mayor and Chief Judge, quoted a well known Uxbridge story as follows: A stranger came to town, met a new person and said, "Hello Mr. Taft".
 Mr. Taft said, "How did you know my name?"
 The stranger replied, "I presumed that you were a Taft, just like the other 12 Tafts I have just met!".
 This story was repeated in a poem form by Mayor Chapin, at a famous Taft family reunion here, recorded in the Life of Alphonso Taft.

-Family tree

-Prominent members of the Taft family include: